JuliaPolyhedra/XPORTA.jl/README.md

 ## Acknowledgments

-Development of Porta.jl was made possible by funding from  grant `<grant_number_tbd>`, the advisory of Dr. Eric Chitambar, and general support from the Physics Department at the University of Illinois Urbana-Champaign.
+Development of Porta.jl was made possible by the advisory of Dr. Eric Chitambar and general support from the Physics Department at the University of Illinois Urbana-Champaign.
+Funding was provided by NSF Award 1914440.

 ## Citing

-See `PORTA_CITATION.bib` for the relevant reference(s).
+See `PORTA_CITATION.bib` for the relevant references.